Shabbat candles

 Shabbat candles (נרות שבת) are candles lit on Friday evening before sunset to usher in the Jewish Sabbath.
 Lighting Shabbat candles is a rabbinically mandated law.
-Candle-lighting is traditionally done by the woman of the household but, in the absence of a woman, it is done by a man.
-After lighting the candles, the lighter covers their eyes and recites a blessing.
+Candle-lighting is traditionally done by the woman of the household, but every Jew is obligated to either light or ensure that candles are lit on their behalf.

 In Yiddish, lighting the candles is known as licht bentschen ("light-blessing") or licht tsinden ("light-kindling").